Acerca de

 Don't talk.
 Don't trust.
 Don't feel.

-When living by these rules, friends and family members begin to lose their sense of self, their ability to speak their truth, and their confidence to get their needs met.
+When living by these rules, friends and family members begin to lose their sense of self, their freedom to speak their truth, their ability to trust their own perceptions, and their confidence to get their needs met.
+From a clinical perspective, this is called traumatization.

 Addiction is Treatable.